The Academy of Urbanism Privacy & Cookies Policy

 Owner contact email: [email protected]

 The Academy is committed to building and maintaining your trust in our organisation and the activities we undertake.
 We are in the business of learning and disseminating the lesson from great places, as well as supporting places that aspire to be great.
 This means that our aim always is to connect you with activities that we feel will be of interest and benefit to you.
-We do not sell or transmit your data without prior consent.
 Here you will find details of when and where we collect data and how we use it.

 Types of data we collect